SolemmaLLC/ClimateStudioDocs/docs/revitImportTroubleShoot.rst

    :width: 900px
    :align: center

-3D windows and Rooms are not baked into Rhino on import by default, as only their single-plane representations are needed for daylight simulations.
+During a regular import, 3D windows and Rooms are not baked into Rhino since only their single-plane representations are needed for daylight simulations.

-The `CSImportRevitDiscardedGeometries` command will import those 3D Windows and Rooms.
-This can be used if single plane windows or occupied areas are not created correctly.
+To retrieve these 3D windows and rooms, run `CSImportRevitDiscardedGeometries` command will import those 3D Windows and Rooms.
+Use this if single plane windows or occupied areas are not created correctly.